MrPiedPiper/T04b.02-Exercise-OpenMap/README.txt

 This is the modified exercise T04b.02-Exercise-OpenMap.
 Modified by Napu Taitano/MrPiedPiper.
-For what's changed

 Here's what's different in a nutshell.
 -----------------------------------------------------------------------

-Insetad of this
+Instead of this,

         Uri.Builder uriBuilder = new Uri.Builder();
         uriBuilder.scheme("geo")